 Beavers have large cabins and can seat eight people.
 Depending upon equipment, their useful load can be 2,100 pounds, which is close to the gross weight of most Super Cubs.
 On floats, Beavers seem to take on gigantic dimensions, particularly when one takes a view from the cockpit.

 Here are two short videos we thought you would enjoy.
-The first one is a cockpit view of a deHavilland Beaver flying over a harbor (beautiful landscape) and the second one shows a deHavilland Beaver riding on the back of a forklift, which is something you don't see everyday.
+The first one is a cockpit view of a DeHavilland Beaver flying over a more rural harbor (beautiful landscape) and the second one shows a deHavilland Beaver riding on the back of a forklift, which is something you don't see everyday.